snapser-community/snapser-byosnaps/byosnap-rewards/README.md

 ## How it works

+- `byosnap-rewards` registers a custom event with a subject of `praise`, which is translated to `snapser.byo.byosnap-rewards.praise` by the EventBus.
+- A webhook is setup to subscribe to `snapser.services.lobbies.joined` events
+- The hermes/websocket transport has the `snapser.byo.byosnap-rewards.praise` toggled **on**

+Now when a player joins a lobby, `byosnap-rewards` will receive that event and publish a `praise` event with the subject `snapser.byo.byosnap-rewards.praise`.
+The payload is a string as bytes.

+In your WebSocket client code you can switch on `Message_SnapEvent.Subject` for `snapser.byo.byosnap-rewards.praise` and decode the payload which is just a string as bytes and display it to the user.

-### Configuration
+### Snapend Setup

 *NOTE* EventBus >= 0.45.0 is required.

-- `byosnap-rewards` registers a custom event with a subject of `praise`, which is translated to `snapser.byo.rewards.praise` by the EventBus.
-- A webhook is setup to subscribe to `snapser.services.lobbies.joined` events.
-- The hermes/websocket transport has the `snapser.byo.rewards.praise` toggled **on**

-### Example flow in this BYOSnap
+**Required Snaps**: Lobbies, Auth, EventBus and enable the WebSocket Gateway.

+1. Add `byosnap-rewards` to your Snapend
+2. In the EventBus configuration for Websocket turn on the snapser.services.lobbies.member.joined and snapser.byo.byosnap-rewards.praise events.
+3. Add a Webhook configuration for byosnap-rewards and select snapser.services.lobbies.member.joined and snapser.byo.byosnap-rewards.praise events

+### Overall Event Flow

 ```mermaid
 sequenceDiagram